Editor’s Note: The facts and figures quoted are based on a 2014 research report by Bed and Breakfast Europe.

 Bed & Breakfast for Sale

-This is a guest post by Bedandbreakfast.eu, the largest Bed and Breakfast site worldwide with as much as 1,333,220 rooms and apartments worldwide.
-It fulfil a promotional roll for bed & breakfast owners worldwide by maintaining ties with governments, bed & breakfast organizations, strategic market partners, the international media and thousands of B&B owners.
+This is a guest post by Bedandbreakfast.eu, the largest Bed and Breakfast site worldwide with as much as 2.2 million rooms and apartments worldwide.
+It fulfills a promotional role for bed & breakfast owners worldwide by maintaining ties with governments, bed & breakfast organizations, strategic market partners, the international media and thousands of B&B owners.